-Motorola confirms that locked bootloaders aren't going anywhereAlex Wagner - Deputy Managing Editor, News Desk
+Motorola confirms that locked bootloaders aren't going anywhereAlex Wagner - Editorial Director of News and Content

 Motorola's stance on Android hacking is pretty well-known (they're not fans), and sadly, it doesn't look like that's going to be changing any time soon.
 After watching a YouTube video demonstrating the Atrix 4G and its docks, one user made a comment about how they'd like to be able to put custom ROMs on any device they purchase.
 Motorola responded, although their answer was, well, a bit snarky: